Row wavy Shape Decorative svg added to bottom

 • Provide humane education programs

-• Run a free behavior help line
+• Offer a free behavior help line

 • Advocate for animal welfare in our state.
 We have written and lobbied the Department of Agriculture, the Nebraska Unicameral and local city councils to close puppy mills, to stop dog fighting, to insist on responsible pet ownership guidelines and to enforce dangerous dog ordinances.